mewmew/uc/README.md

 $ go install github.com/mewmew/uc/cmd/ulex
 ```

+## Usage

+* [ulex](https://godoc.org/github.com/mewmew/uc/cmd/ulex): a lexer for the µC language which pretty-prints tokens to standard output.

 ## Public domain

 The source code and any original content of this repository is hereby released into the [public domain].